coderkalyan/warp/README.md

 ## Progress

 Warp is early in development.
-It currently executes most of the base RV32I and RV64I instruction set, with the exception of shift, load/store, unconditional jumps, and environment calls.
+It currently executes most of the base RV32I and RV64I instruction set, with the exception of shift, load/store, and environment calls.
 An exhaustive instruction support list is below:

 ### RV32I
 * add, sub, or, and, xor, slt, sltu
 * addi, ori, andi, xori, slti, sltiu
 * lui, auipc
 * beq, bne, blt, bltu, bge, bgeu
+* jal, jalr

 ### RV64I
 * addw, subw